swcarpentry/shell-novice/episodes/06-script.md

 > ## Find the Longest File With a Given Extension
 >
 > Write a shell script called `longest.sh` that takes the name of a
-> directory and a filename extension as its parameters, and prints
+> directory and a filename extension as its arguments, and prints
 > out the name of the file with the most lines in that directory
 > with that extension.
 For example:
 >